aayushi-dhawan/SudokuPuzzleSolver/README.md

-# SudokuPuzzleSolver
-This project has algo to solve SUdoku puzzles using .Net Core Console project
+This project has algo to solve Sudoku puzzles using .Net Core Console project